personnummer/meta/README.md

 ### Parse

-The package should include a `parse` method that create a new instance of the new class.
+The package should include a `parse` method that creates a new instance of the new class.

 The `parse` and the class constructor should contain a second argument with options for the feature.